-In addition to manual therapy and rehabilitative exercise, Yanni keeps herself up to date with Evidence-based physiotherapy practice (EBPP) to provide optimal outcomes for her patients.
-She is passionate about going through the road to recovery with patients, not only to pain-free stages, but at optimal performance.
+In addition to manual therapy and rehabilitative exercise, Yan Ni keeps herself up to date with Evidence-based physiotherapy practice (EBPP) to provide optimal outcomes for her patients.
+She is passionate about going through the road to recovery with patients, not only to pain-free stages but at optimal performance.

 Prior to becoming a Physiotherapist, Yanni was a student-athlete and freelance Wushu coach for 8 years.
-She has experience coaching competitive athletes in Wushu academies, and in school co-curricular activities (CCAs) in the primary, secondary and tertiary levels.
+She has experience coaching competitive athletes in Wushu academies, and in school co-curricular activities (CCAs) at the primary, secondary and tertiary levels.
 She specializes in teaching young children and coaching elite competitive athletes.